OpenAEV-Platform/payloads/README.md

-# OpenBAS Payloads Repository
+# OpenAEV Payloads Repository

 ## Purpose

-This repository hosts default payloads collected by the OpenBAS datasets collector.
+This repository hosts default payloads collected by the OpenAEV datasets collector.

 ## How to contribute to new payloads

-### 1. Create your payload within OpenBAS
+### 1. Create your payload within OpenAEV

-The first step is to create the payload in an OpenBAS Platform.
+The first step is to create the payload in an OpenAEV Platform.
 Be sure to fill the description, associate with relevant MITRE ATT&CK TTPs and put any relevant tagging.

 ![Create Payload](./.github/img/create-payload.png "Create Payload")